findkit/findkit/packages/docs/docs/toml/options.md

 ### `public_key: boolean` {#public_key}

-When `private` is set to `true` this RS256 public key is used to validate JWT tokens in the search requests.
+When `private` is set to `true` this RS256 public key is used to validate the JWT tokens in the search requests.

 See our [WordPress
 plugin](https://github.com/findkit/wp-findkit#jwt-authentication) for full